uw-it-aca/myuw-styleguide/copy.md

 ## Colors
 MyUW's primary color palette consists out of UW purple and gold.

 On top of this, there is a secondary color palette that is used when the primary color palette is not diverse enough.
-This secondary color palette is, for example, used to give a student's course cards unique colors.
+This secondary color palette can, for example, be used to create unique course cards for all of a student's colors.

 ## Icons
 ## Typography